Kaljurand/K6nele/docs/android_things/README.md

     $ adb install EKISpeak-1.1.02.apk

 TODO: don't know how to change the default TTS using adb.
-Connect a USB mouse, launch the `TTS_SETTINGS` and use the mouse the change the default TTS engine.
+Connect a USB mouse, launch the `TTS_SETTINGS` and use the mouse to change the default TTS engine.

 ### IoT launcher